It’s human to make mistakes. And we spend so much time at work that it’s normal to make a few mistakes as part of the job.

 In this article I’m looking at three small-yet-mighty mistakes you might be making every day at work.
 Whether you are managing small projects or a team of global experts, I’ve seen managers of all grades make these errors time and time again.
 And I’ve done it too.

 The good news is, they are bad habits that are relatively easy to fix.

 Susanne Madsen writes about the three mistakes that managers make in her book, The Power of Project Leadership.
 I’ve taken her principles, and extended those out to what I think they mean for managers today.
 Do you recognise these habits in your own practice?

-Mistake #1: Managing tasks and events
+Mistake #1: Managing tasks over people

 The management error comes when you focus on managing tasks at the expense of leading people.